status-im/embark-status-plugin/README.md

 > NOTE: When the Status browser opens the DApp, it will open the IP of the machine running Embark along with the port specified in the webserver config, ie `http://192.168.0.15:8000`.
 This is so that the device can connect to the webserver started by Embark.
 ### Storage
 Our machine will be running our storage node, and we need to access the node from our DApp, so we have to configure IPFS to run on our machine's IP, then tell embark to access the node via the machine IP.
-> NOTE: `embark-status` has only been tested with IPFS.
+> NOTE: `embark-status-plugin` has only been tested with IPFS.
 This guide assumes you have [ipfs installed](https://docs.ipfs.io/introduction/install/) and you are using it for your DApp.

 #### DApp storage config
 In your DApp, set `config/storage.js > dappConnection` to